mlibrary/digiPres/workflows/docs/2026_askwith.md

    <img src="../workflow-images/scan_results.png" alt="Virus scan results.
 A positive result will display the message No current threats." width="500">

-10. If all looks clear, continue File Transfer.
+10. If all looks clear, continue to File Transfer.

 # File Transfer